-A 1991 graduate of ASU, Tom joined the Office of Communications and Marketing in September of 2006 after spending 16 years as a local radio and TV journalist and sports broadcaster.
+A 1991 graduate of ASU, Tom joined the Office of Communications and Marketing in September of 2006 after spending 16 years as a radio and TV journalist and sports broadcaster.

-Since his arrival, he has won six Council for Advancement and Support of Education (CASE) Awards for feature and web writing and shared in numerous American Advertising Federation-San Angelo ADDY® Awards for the ASU website, ASU Magazine and other campus publications.
+Since his arrival, he has won five individual Council for Advancement and Support of Education (CASE) Awards for feature and web writing and shared in numerous American Advertising Federation-San Angelo ADDY Awards for the ASU website, ASU Magazine and other campus publications.
 He was nominated for 2008, 2012 and 2013 ASU Staff Excellence Awards and a 2013 Gary and Pat Rodgers Distinguished Staff Award - and he received the 2016 President’s Award for Staff Excellence-Commitment to Excellence.